gopi487krishna/FITS_primary_header/README.md

 }
 ```

 **insert()** : Insert member function is used to create a new card in FITS Reader.
-Calling the insert member function with appropriate arguments causes the reader to update its internal
+Calling the insert member function with appropriate arguments causes the reader to update its internal structure with new {keyword,value} and schedules the card to be written to file.

+> This member function only schedules the card to be written but does not actually write data back to the file.
+To write the data please refer Write